 TDI 3 – Advanced developing countries

-They’re in between the developing and developed countries.
+They’re between the developing and developed countries.
 The prices are also somewhere in between.
 Credit cards are more common.
 Street markets and street vendors tend to be scarce.
 It’s much harder to have a unique cultural experience than in TDI 2.
 On the other hand, it’s easy to find shopping malls.

 Examples: Colombia, Ecuador, Namibia, Botswana, Dominican Republic